gabrieldausque/hermes/docs/markdown/README.md

 ## Installation

-A npm package is available to make installation easiest as possible.
+A npm package is available to make installation easiest as possible, even for a frontend web page.

+### Configuration of the registry

 First you need to be autorize as a reader of the Hermes project.
 If you are not at least readers, please contact :